TheStreet

 TheStreet is a financial news and financial literacy website.
 It is a subsidiary of The Arena Group.
-The company provides both free content and subscription services such as Action Alerts Plus a stock recommendation portfolio co-managed by Bob Lang and Chris Versace.
-Former notable contributors include Jim Cramer, Bob Powell, Aaron Task, Herb Greenberg, and Brett Arends.
+The company provides both free content and subscription services such as TheStreet Pro, a stock recommendation portfolio managed by Chris Versace.
+TheStreet was founded by Marty Peretz and Jim Cramer, and the site boasted numerous notable former contributors, including Aaron Task, Herb Greenberg, and Brett Arends.

 History

-Early years: going public
+20th century

-TheStreet, Inc., (formerly, TheStreet.com, Inc.) was co-founded in 1996 by Jim Cramer and Marty Peretz.
-It became a public company via an initial public offering in May 1999 under the direction of former CEO Kevin English and former CFO Paul Kothari.
+TheStreet, Inc., formerly TheStreet.com, Inc., was co-founded in 1996 by Jim Cramer and Marty Peretz.
+It became a public company via an initial public offering in May 1999, under the direction of former CEO Kevin English and former CFO Paul Kothari.

 Dave Kansas became editor-in-chief in April 1997.
 Kansas also opened a San Francisco bureau and was a member of the board of directors.

 In 1999, at the peak of the dot-com bubble, the market capitalization of the company was $1.7 billion.
+Indeed, on May 5, 1999, the day of its IPO, the stock went from $19 a share to as high as $73 a share.
+The stock settled at $59 on its first day of trading.

-Early 2000s: profitability and CEO changes
+21st century

 In July 2001, David J. Morrow, a former reporter for The New York Times, joined TheStreet, Inc. as its editor-in-chief upon Kansas's departure.
 Glenn Hall, a former news manager at Freedom Communications (The Orange County Register) and Bloomberg News, replaced Morrow in August 2009.
-William Inman, former Bloomberg News Editor, replaced Glenn Hall as Editor-in-Chief in March 2012.
+William Inman, former Bloomberg News Editor, replaced Glenn Hall as editor-in-chief in March 2012.
 Janet Guyon, from Fortune, The Wall Street Journal, Bloomberg, and Investopedia replaced William Inman in April 2014.

 Under the direction of former chairman and CEO Thomas J. Clarke Jr., the company reported its first annual profit in 2005.
-Jim Cramer became chairman in October 2008, and served in that capacity until 2011.
+Jim Cramer became chairman in October 2008 and served until 2011.

 Daryl Otte, a long-time company director, became CEO in May 2009 after the resignation of the former CEO, Thomas Clarke.
 Otte is the founding partner of Montefiore Partners, a venture capital investment fund management firm, and a former executive at media company Ziff Davis.
 On March 7, 2012, Elisabeth DeMarse was hired as CEO and president, replacing outgoing CEO Daryl Otte.